 “At Ska Brewing, we found ourselves solving a lot of problems that you couldn’t buy solutions for,” said Vincent.
 “We put in the time to make these things work just right, and what we ended up with were solutions that were created by brewers, for brewers, and proven in a brewery.
 That’s something other breweries just couldn’t find, and there’s a huge amount of value in it for them.”

-Now that there are an estimated 5000+ craft breweries in the U.S. and growing, there is a prime market for Ska Fab depalletizers, and other brewery-proven products.
-At the time of publishing, we have provided over 400 businesses with depalletizers in 48 states, and 11 countries.
-Additionally, we have entered other markets outside of the craft sector to include coffee, water, pharmaceuticals, spice containers, soda, orange juice, and many others.
+Now that there are an estimated 7000+ craft breweries in the U.S. and growing, there is a prime market for Ska Fabricating™ depalletizers, and other brewery-proven products.
+At the time of publishing, we have provided over 500 businesses with depalletizers in 47 states, and 21 countries.
+Additionally, we have entered other markets outside of the craft sector to include coffee, tea, kombucha, water, pharmaceuticals, spice containers, soda, orange juice, and many others.

 The craft beer industry has long been more interested in showing off its collaboration than the inherent competition that is spotlighted in most industries, but some might still wonder: what about giving away Ska Brewing’s secrets?

 “Matt’s part of the Ska Brewing team,” said Ska Brewing president and co-founder Dave Thibodeau.
 “He’s not going to give away any secret sauce.
 Some of his inventions are so unique and important to what we do that they’ll stay right here.
 But a lot of them, including the depalletizer, bring value to other breweries without taking away from Ska.
 The camaraderie in craft brewing is one of the reasons craft beer drinkers are so passionate about their favorite breweries.
 Beyond the beer, they’re fans of the way we do things.
 And that really is the way we do things.”